t-nissie/xtalgrowth/README.md

 to set CPPFLAGS and LDFLAGS.

 ## Compilation with cmake
-You can compile xtalgrowth with cmake, too.
+You can compile xtalgrowth with cmake.

     $ tar xf xtalgrowth-X.Y.Z.tar.gz
     $ mkdir xtalgrowth-X.Y.Z/build